 More mites carry disease to more bees

 While the number of mites per bee gradually rises in June and July, by August it literally explodes.
-Unfortunately—and here is the real kicker—the worker bees that are reared in September and October are the bees that will see the colony through until next spring.
+Unfortunately—and here is the real kicker—the worker bees reared in September and October are the bees that will see the colony through until next spring.

 Winter bees can’t afford to be sick

-While a spring or summer forager may live a mere four to six weeks, a so-called winter bee (or diutinus bee) may live up to ten months.
+While a spring or summer forager may live a mere four to six weeks, a so-called winter bee (or diutinus bee) may live up to nine months.
 Since these long-lived bees care for the colony during the cold and confined winter months, they cannot be sick at the beginning or the colony will not survive.

 To raise healthy bees in September and October, your colony needs to be virtually mite-free by the end of August, the very month that the mites-per-bee ratio explodes.
 So if you are going to treat your hives, August is the month to do it.